OpenLiberty/sample-acmegifts/front-end-ui/README.md

 ### Add members to the group

-You are now in the Co-workers group view.
-It looks like this:
+You are now in the Co-workers group page.
+There are no occasions yet, but there is a single member in the group, John.
+John is the creator of the group; therefore, he is automatically added as a member of the group.

 ![alt text](collateral/groupNoEntries.bmp)

-Let's add a members to this group.
+Let's add new members to this group.
+To do so, click on **Add Member**.
+This takes you to the Add member page.

+![alt text](collateral/groupAddMember.bmp)

 To add members, all you need to do is search for the person using person's name, last name, or username.
-Click on **Add Member**.
-We have already added Fred, let's add Stacy to the list.
-Once you find Stacy, click on her name.
-She will be automatically added as a member of Co-workers and you will be back in the group view.
+We have already added Fred.
+Let's add Stacy to the group.
+Once we find Stacy using the search box, we click on her name.
+She will be automatically added as a member of the Co-workers group, and we will be back in the Co-workers group page.
 We will create an occasion next.
 Click on **Add Occasion**.

-![alt text](collateral/groupAddMember.bmp)

 ### Create an occasion